decaf-dev/obsidian-dataloom/docs/body-cell-text.md

 ### Links to Notes

-To create a link to a note start by typing two front brackets `[[`.
-A file suggestion menu will popup by which you can choose a file name.
+Create a link to a note by typing two front brackets `[[`.
+A file suggestion menu will then appear.
+Type any value to filter the list of notes.
+You may also use the `up` and `down` arrow keys to navigate.
+Click an item or press `Enter` or `Return` to select the highlighted item.
+The value you choose will be saved.

-Links follow the exact syntax as [Obsidian wiki links](https://help.obsidian.md/Linking+notes+and+files/Internal+links).
+Links follow the same syntax as [Obsidian wiki links](https://help.obsidian.md/Linking+notes+and+files/Internal+links).

 ### Insert a new line

-By default, pressing enter will close the text cell edit menu.
-To insert a line, you need to hold down a shift key while pressing enter.
+By default, pressing `Enter` or `Return` will close the edit menu.
+To insert a line, hold down the `shift` key while pressing `Enter` or `Return`.

-**Windows**

--   Hold `shift` and press `enter`

-**Mac**

--   Hold `shift` and press `return`